Mattis swipes at Trump, warns of ‘storm clouds gathering’ amid fractured alliances

 Multiple Cabinet officials appointed at the beginning of Trump's administration in January 2017 have resigned or been removed from their posts and have spoken publicly about their time under the president.

-Former Secretary of State Rex Tillerson has drawn Trump's ire with criticism of his leadership, and relationships with foreign leaders.
-Trump, in response, has blasted Tillerson and has repeatedly called him "dumb as a rock."
+Former Secretary of State Rex Tillerson drew Trump's ire with criticism of his leadership and relationships with foreign leaders.
+Trump, in response, blasted Tillerson and has repeatedly called him "dumb as a rock."

 The Associated Press contributed to this report.